ansible/workshops/exercises/ansible_windows/8-chocolatey/README.md

 > **Tip**
 >
-> We really did not need to use a `debug` task just to see the information collected by the `win_chocolatey_facts` module, instead, in Ansible Tower's job output pane click on the result of running the task on the Windows target, which will open the host events dialog for that specific host, which shows information about the host affected by the selected event and the output of that event (In this case, the JSON object returned by the `win_chocolatey_facts` module run)
+> We really did not need to use a `debug` task just to see the information collected by the `win_chocolatey_facts` module, instead, in Automation Controller's job output pane click on the result of running the task on the Windows target, which will open the host events dialog for that specific host, which shows information about the host affected by the selected event and the output of that event (In this case, the JSON object returned by the `win_chocolatey_facts` module run)

 <br>